knightsUCF/City-Builder-Architects-Production/GDD.md

 "EYO" "Io" - a unique name, maybe some short Japanese name, maybe something that means something, doesn't have to mean anything like Starbucks

+Have two worker types, one type is generic worker types same color, and the other are hero type workers

+Perhaps the player can customize their figures with hair and sunglasses, for example?
+What about clothes?
+No clothes for now

+Can sell cosmetic stuff in the store, like for example sun glasses, not sure about the hair yet though

 Something happens every ten seconds, and you can see the event coming.
 What makes Civilization by Sid Meier addictiing.

 Names: megalopolitan, Cityopolis